Ed the Sock: Other appearances

 Despite being a vocal critic of Video on Trial and saying he would never appear on it because in his opinion it was never as good as Fromage, Ed was a guest on that show in 2013, nine years after his days as a regular at MuchMusic had ended.
 It was supposed to be a chance for Ed to reach a "nationwide audience" again, and "expose Ed to a whole new generation."
 Kerzner said Ed would be in the show's regular rotation of comedians after that, but he never appeared on the show again.

 Ed has made some radio appearances and has guested at sci-fi conventions.
 Kerzner sponsored and co-hosted as Ed (with his wife Liana) the first Constellation Awards in 2007.
 He also was an advice columnist for Faze Magazine in 2001 and 2002.
+The Kerzners also have a now-defunct New Year's Eve convention Futurecon, which ended abruptly in 2014 after only running for three years (2011-2014).

 On June 23, 2011, Ed and Liana began hosting the short-lived Ed & Red's Podcast for gwmp.tv.
 They have announced plans to bring their podcast back in some form.

 In 2011 Ed made several appearances as Frank D'Angelo's sidekick on The Being Frank Show, a paid infomercial program on CHCH-TV, the same network which formerly produced This Movie Sucks! and I Hate Hollywood.

 Kerzner also appeared as a stand-up comedian in his friend Frank D'Angelo's independent film The Joke Thief.

 In 2018 Ed appeared as a guest on the fourth episode of Quillette's Wrongspeak podcast.

 Ed has made several attempts to be asked to appear on the Juno Awards but has not been successful as of yet.
 He claims the Junos have a "grudge" against him.